15 Best Honeymoon Destinations in Europe

 Another Croatian masterpiece, Dubrovnik features a walled Old Town, medieval fortress, and phenomenal views of the sparkling Adriatic Sea.
 Nicknamed the "Pearl of the Adriatic," this city's beauty has spanned centuries (from the 7th century to today), leaving behind spectacular reminders of its storied past.
 Talk about a romantic setting!

 Take the cable car up Mount Srđ for unbeatable vistas of the city below.
-Enjoy a cup of tea at the summit as you admire the scenery and plan your next stop.
-Perhaps you’ll cruise to the stunning Elaphiti Islands or to Lokrum, a small isle just offshore, which features a well-preserved monastery and botanical garden.
+Enjoy a cup of tea at the summit as you admire the scenery and plan your Dubrovnik sightseeing.
+Perhaps you'll cruise to the stunning Elaphiti Islands, or enjoy a day trip from Dubrovnik to Lokrum, a small isle just offshore, which features a well-preserved monastery and botanical garden.

 Accommodation: Top-Rated Places to Stay in Dubrovnik

 If you're looking for tranquil sugar-white sandy beaches, vibrant azure waters, and rolling hills for a honeymoon backdrop, visit Sardinia.
 The second largest of the Mediterranean isles, this captivating spot is the perfect place to sit back, relax, and marvel in your newly wedded bliss.
 It's so gorgeous, you'll think you're somewhere more exotic, like Bali.

 Sardinia offers a little of everything for travelers hoping for more culture than a beach has to offer.
 The island is spotted with prehistoric sites – you'll find nearly 7,000 round stone towers (a.k.a. nuraghi), ancient columns, and medieval walled towns.
 Meanwhile, its towns are havens for great food, shopping, and entertainment.